compmem/smile/docs/tutorial.rst

            'ascertain', 'biggest']
     random.shuffle(words)

-Easy.
-Now we have a list of words that are randomly sorted.
-From here, we can build an experiment that :py:class:`~smile.state.Loop` over the list of words.
-Let's setup the preliminary variables.
+The file has created a list of words that will be randomly sorted when compiled.
+From here, an experiment that :py:class:`~smile.state.Loop` over the list of words can be created.
+What is next needed is to setup the preliminary variables.

 .. code-block:: python